Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Synthesis: Trade-offs Across the Reviewed Literature

-A comprehensive synthesis of the current literature reveals a high degree of fragmentation regarding heavy-duty transport optimisation.
-While individual components of the decarbonisation challenge have been modelled extensively, they are almost exclusively treated in isolation.
-As established in the preceding sections, analytical models (such as Pontryagin’s Maximum Principle or Dynamic Programming) provide a mathematical optimum but come with significant limitations in real-time, topography-heavy applications due to the ”curse of dimensionality” and prohibitive computational times.
+A comprehensive synthesis of the reviewed studies reveals significant fragmentation in the algorithmic optimisation literature.
+While individual components of the grid-constrained-railway problem have been modelled extensively, they are typically treated in isolation.
+As established in Sections \ref{sec:limitations} and \ref{sec:heuristics}, analytical models such as Pontryagin's Maximum Principle and exact discrete methods such as Dynamic Programming provide a mathematical optimum but face significant limitations in real-time, topography-heavy applications due to the curse of dimensionality and prohibitive computational times.

 This computational burden is empirically quantified in foundational multi-train optimisation studies.
-For instance, Zhao, in the 2013 thesis, \cite{zhao_2013_railway} demonstrated that while exact algorithms (such as Enhanced Brute Force or Dynamic Programming) guarantee a global optimum for train trajectories, they require immense computational time, with Enhanced Brute Force taking over 32 hours and Dynamic Programming taking approximately 30 minutes to evaluate simple, localised routing problems.
-While Zhao established that meta-heuristics like Genetic Algorithms significantly reduce this search time to hundreds of seconds, they fundamentally still lack the millisecond-level responsiveness required for dynamic power modulation.
+For instance, Zhao's 2013 thesis \cite{zhao_2013_railway} demonstrated that while exact algorithms (such as Enhanced Brute Force or Dynamic Programming) guarantee a global optimum for train trajectories, they require immense computational time, with Enhanced Brute Force taking over 32 hours and Dynamic Programming taking approximately 30 minutes to evaluate simple, localised routing problems.
+While Zhao established that meta-heuristics such as Genetic Algorithms reduce this search time to hundreds of seconds, the literature consistently reports that these methods still lack the responsiveness required for dynamic, sub-second power modulation.

-Crucially, the 2022 statistical analysis, \cite{hydrogen_energy_storage_statistical_analysis}, identifies that optimisation research for hybrid energy storage has fundamentally "slowed to a halt on a laboratory scale".
-The review explicitly notes a severe deficit of real-world, multi-objective predictive controllers.
-The literature currently lacks a unified framework that simultaneously combines real-time adaptability, topographical awareness, and the unique volumetric physics of hydrogen propulsion.
+The 2022 statistical analysis \cite{hydrogen_energy_storage_statistical_analysis} similarly identifies that optimisation research for grid-coupled energy management has substantially stalled at the laboratory scale, noting a deficit of real-world, multi-objective predictive controllers.
+Taken together, the reviewed literature does not yet contain a unified framework that simultaneously combines real-time adaptability, topographical awareness, and grid-coupled multi-train dynamics.